pkg-tool/vibro/docs/src/configuring-languages.md

 ### Managing Language Servers

-Zed simplifies language server management for users:
+Vector simplifies language server management for users:

-1. Automatic Download: When you open a file with a matching file type, Zed automatically downloads the appropriate language server.
-Zed may prompt you to install an extension for known file types.
+1. Automatic Download: When you open a file with a matching file type, Vector automatically downloads the appropriate language server.
+Vector may prompt you to install an extension for known file types.

 2. Storage Location:

    - macOS: `~/Library/Application Support/Zed/languages`
    - Linux: `$XDG_DATA_HOME/zed/languages`, `$FLATPAK_XDG_DATA_HOME/zed/languages`, or `$HOME/.local/share/zed/languages`

-3. Automatic Updates: Zed keeps your language servers up-to-date, ensuring you always have the latest features and improvements.
+3. Automatic Updates: Vector keeps your language servers up-to-date, ensuring you always have the latest features and improvements.

 ### Choosing Language Servers

-Some languages in Zed offer multiple language server options.
+Some languages in Vector offer multiple language server options.
 You might have multiple extensions installed that bundle language servers targeting the same language, potentially leading to overlapping capabilities.
-To ensure you get the functionality you prefer, Zed allows you to prioritize which language servers are used and in what order.
+To ensure you get the functionality you prefer, Vector allows you to prioritize which language servers are used and in what order.

 You can specify your preference using the `language_servers` setting: